English Learning App India |

 Q5.
 Which is better – an AI English speaking app or one with real humans?

 Ans : AI apps like ELSA Speak are excellent for pronunciation drills and structured exercises.
 But for building real-world speaking confidence, human interaction is irreplaceable.
-Apps like EngVarta provide the emotional safety, natural conversation flow, and real-time human feedback that AI cannot replicate.
+Apps like EngVarta provide the one thing AI cannot replicate: a real person whose opinion carries stakes — the exact pressure interviews and meetings put you under.
 The ideal approach is to use both: AI for pronunciation practice and human-led apps for conversation fluency.

 EngVarta vs ELSA Speak: Which App Helps Indian Learners Speak English Confidently in 2026?